spd75/spd75.github.io/_pages/aad_hardware-design.md

 </p>
 <br>

 After the frame was cut, we installed the 60 mm buttons into it.
-The game has six buttons connected to this wooden box.
-Each of the 60 mm buttons have four ports.
-Two of these ports are used for the button's output signal that is then input into the RP2040.
-One wire is connected to a GPIO pin and the other wire is connected to ground.
+The game has six buttons connected to this wooden box, each of which has four ports.
+Two of these ports are used for the button's output signal that an input into the RP2040.
+One wire is connected to a GPIO pin, and the other wire is connected to ground.
 The GPIO pins have a built-in resistor and have a voltage of 3.3 V. In the software, we pull up these GPIO pins so that a LOW signal indicates that the button has been pressed.
 The figure below shows the button circuit.

 <br>
 <p align = "center">